-Skill Requirements Overview Importance Professional Dir Professional Director Skills Risk & Compliance Identify key risks to the organisation related to each area of operations and manage through the development of appropriate policy parameters.
-Ability to monitor risk and compliance, and knowledge of legal and regulatory requirements.
-Medium Financial & Audit Experience in accounting, tax and finance; ability to analyse statements, assess financial viability, contribute to financial planning, oversee budgets, oversee funding arrangements.
-High Strategy Ability to identify and critically assess strategic opportunities and threats to the organisation.
-Develop strategies in the context of Company policies and business objectives.
-High Growth/ mergers and acquisitions Review and assess M&A opportunities and organic growth potential.
-High Legal Basic understanding of corporate, industrial and contractual legal obligations, commercial applications and governance environment.
-Medium Digital & Technology Knowledge of IT Governance including privacy, data management and security.
-Medium Executive Management Experience in evaluating performance of senior management, and overseeing strategic human capital planning.
+Skill Requirements Overview Importance Legal Basic understanding of corporate, industrial and contractual legal obligations, commercial applications and governance environment.
+Medium Knowledge and understanding of Environmental, Sustainability and Governance priorities and requirements; ability to feed these into strategic priorities.
+Cyber, Digital & Technology Knowledge of IT Governance including privacy, data management and security.
+Awareness of principles of cyber-resilience and management.
+High Executive Management Experience in evaluating performance of senior management, and overseeing strategic human capital planning.
 Experience in industrial relations and organisational change management programs.
 Medium Government Relations & Public Policy Experience in political lobbying or advising key government stakeholders on business, policy, legislation or regulation.
 Experience in managing significant government transactions.
 High International Experience in international relations and managing cultural diversity.
 Ability to assess and interpret challenges and opportunities outside of the Australian domestic market.
-Medium Industry Specific Skills Shipbuilding Experience in shipbuilding design, build and support.
-Medium 1 1

-Defence Knowledge of Australian defence networks and stakeholders.
-Ability to Medium consider how present defence polices, processes and methods could affect future developments and trends of the organisation.
+High Industry Specific : Skills Shipbuilding Experience in shipbuilding design, build and support.
+Medium Defence Knowledge of Australian defence networks and stakeholders.
+Ability to consider how present defence polices, processes and methods could affect future developments and trends of the organisation.
 Manufacturing Experience in heavy manufacturing processes and systems.
-Medium Work Health and Safety Understanding of WHS obligations, relevant safety measures and standards and reporting.
-Medium Interpersonal Sk kills Leadership Make decisions and take necessary actions in the best interest of the organisation, and represent the organisation favorably.
+Work Health and Safety Understanding of WHS obligations, relevant safety measures and standards and reporting.
+Medium Interpersonal Sk ills Leadership Make decisions and take necessary actions in the best interest of the organisation, and represent the organisation favorably.
 Analyse issues and contribute at Board level to solutions.
 High Ethics and Integrity Understand role as Director and continue to self-educate on legal and regulatory responsibilities; ability to maintain Board confidentiality, declare any conflicts.
 High Contribution Ability to constructively contribute to Board discussions and communicate effectively with management and other Directors.
 Medium Negotiation Possess excellent negotiation skills, with the ability to drive stakeholder support for Board decisions.
 High Crisis Management Ability to constructively manage crises, provide leadership around solutions and contribute to communications strategy with stakeholders.
+Medium

-Medium Diversity and Bo oard Experience Board Composition Composition of Board members addresses the diversity measures of age, gender, culture and disability.
+Skill Requirements Overview Importance Diversity and B oard Experience Board Composition Composition of Board members addresses the diversity measures of age, gender, culture and disability.
 Medium Previous Board Experience Director experience and completion in formal training in governance and risk.
 Medium